 A simple time stamp just assigns a date/time to an item.
-In the timeline and agenda displays, the headline of the entry will be shown exactly on that date.
+This is just like writing down an appointment in a paper agenda, or like writing down an event in a diary, when you want to take not of when something happened.
+In the timeline and agenda displays, the headline of an entry associated with a plain time stamp will be shown exactly on that date.